Categories

 Amino acid peptide secreted by adipocytes.

-Regulates glucose and lipid metabolism and promotes a metabolic profile where is anti-atherogenic, anti-inflammatory, and insulin sensitizing
+Regulates glucose and lipid metabolism and promotes a metabolic profile which is anti-atherogenic, anti-inflammatory, and insulin sensitizing

 Expression reduced in obesity, type 2 diabetes and insulin resistance.